 This post provides you with a list of common infant problems and ways to deal with them.

 When it comes to health problems, the newborn stage is the most critical.
 Here are a few health conditions that are fairly common in newborns:

 Most newborns have protruding bellies.
 But if your baby’s belly feels hard and swollen in between feeds, do some sleuthing.
 Nine times out of 10, it will be just gas or constipation, but sometimes a swollen belly can indicate a serious underlying condition (1).

 2. Birth Injuries:

 A difficult labor can leave your newborn with some birth injuries.
-Most newborn recover pretty quickly from these injuries, so don’t stress about it.
-Some of the common birth injuries, your infant may suffer from include a broken collarbone, muscle weakness, forceps marks, etc. (2).
+Most newborns recover quickly from these injuries, so don’t stress about it.
+Some common birth injuries your infant may encounter are a broken collarbone, muscle weakness, forceps marks, skin marks, and disturbed head formation.
+(2).

 3. Bluish Skin:

 Baby skin problems include bluish skin.
 It is pretty normal for babies to have blue hands and feet, but this may not be a cause of concern.
 In some cases, newborns can also develop blueness around their mouth and tongue while crying.
 But the blueness goes away with time.
 But if your baby does not get her pink skin back, you need to consult your doctor immediately.